resibots/limbo/docs/guides/framework.rst

     +-- exp_1/

-- email could be your e-mail (to receive an e-mail when the job is finished).
+- ``email`` could be your e-mail (to receive an e-mail when the job is finished).
 It is currently not supported for OAR;
-- wall_time is the number of hours for your job (be careful that your job will be killed at the end of this time; however, if you put a number to high, your job will be redirected to low-priority queues)
+- ``wall_time`` is the number of hours for each replicate of each experiment (be careful that your job will be killed at the end of this time; however, if you put a number to high, your job will be redirected to low-priority queues)
-- nb_runs is the number of replicates of each experiment;
+- ``nb_runs`` is the number of replicates of each experiment;
-- nb_cores is the number of cores for a single experiment (MPI is currently not supported in limbo).
+- ``nb_cores`` is the number of cores for a single experiment (MPI is currently not supported in limbo).

 Variants
 --------